What is Stop Journey?

 Check if the subject of the email contains the keywords Product Issue.

-If yes, then add a new row to a specified Google Sheet and then stop the journey.
+If yes, then add the body of the email in a new row to a specific Google Sheet and then stop the journey.

 If the subject does not contain the keywords Product Issue, the next steps of the Journey will come into play.